-Upon power-up the controller execute the following 8 steps and then enter main program.
+Upon power-up the controller executes the following 8 steps and then enters the main program.

-- 1. Initializes the active attributes blocks for both switches to zero. - 2.
-Put the 0001H for active address of switch#1, put the 0002H for active address of switch#2, and initialize all the active backlight code to white. - 3.
-Check the setup values from flash and if valid change the active address for switch#2 and the contrast value. - 4.
+- 1. Initializes the active attribute blocks for both switches to zero. - 2.
+Put 0001H for active address of switch#1, put 0002H for active address of switch#2, initialize all the active backlight codes to white, and initialize the contrast value to level 4. - 3.
+Check the setup values from flash memory and if valid, change the active address for switch#2 and the contrast value. - 4.
 Check the Attribute Blocks from the flash memory and if valid, load them to the active Attribute Blocks in the RAM. - 5.
-Set the timer interrupt for every 0.5ms. - 6.
-Set up the UART (RS232) communication. - 7.
+Set the pulse width modulator according to the contrast level. - 6.
+Set the timer-interrupt for every 0.5ms. - 7.
+Set up the UART (RS232) communication. - 8.
 Transmit 11H to host.

-Main program:
+Main Program: